crowdbotics/modules/modules/react-native-firebase-in-app-messaging/README.md

 No local configs required.

+### Testing Scenarios

 You can install `@react-native-firebase/installations` library to get a firebase installation id and test it through the console.

+Firebase In-App messages can be triggered based on predefined events or custom events that you define while creating a campaign

+In your Firebase In-App Messaging campaign, you can set up custom event triggers.
+These triggers determine when the in-app message should be displayed to users based on custom events you define in your app.

+In your app's code, implement event tracking logic for the custom event you've defined.
+When the event occurs, you should log it using the Firebase Analytics SDK.

+Now when the custom event is triggered, your In-App message should be displayed shortly after.

 ### Android setup